| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 Use of AI

 In this class, I encourage thoughtful use of generative AI tools (such as ChatGPT, Claude, Gemini, TritonGPT, etc).
 These tools are incredibly powerful and can help you with both the statistical and coding concepts taught in this course.
 However, over-reliance on these tools poses some risk.
 They can make you feel like you understand something more than you do, and while they are less likely to make explicit errors than in the past, they can mislead you if you do not understand the underlying concepts.
-It is your responsibility to be a careful consumer of these tools and ensure that you validate anything you learn from them.
-It is also your responsibility, as a student in this course, to understand the answers they provide.

 Late Submissions

-As I post lab submissions after class, labs may not be submitted late.
-Late problem sets will incur a one letter grade penalty for each 24 hour period they are late.
-For example, if a problem set is due at 10:59am, a late submission delivered between 11:00am on the due date and 10:59am the following day will automatically lose one letter grade.
-All solutions will be posted one session after the problem set is due.
-After solutions have been posted, late problem sets cannot be accepted.
+Late homework will incur a one letter grade penalty for each 24 hour period it is late.
+For example, if a homework is due at 10:59am, a late submission delivered between 11:00am on the due date and 10:59am the following day will automatically lose one letter grade.
+All homework solutions will be posted one session after the homework is due.
+After solutions have been posted, late homework cannot be accepted.

 Requests for Re-Grades